 Screen Size: 31.5 Inches | Resolution: 3840 x 2160 | Pixel Per Inch (PPI): 139 | Curvature: N/A | Panel: IPS | Refresh Rate: 60 Hz | Aspect ratio: 16:9 | Ports: 1 x Display Port, 2 x HDMI, 1 x 3.5mm Audio Jack, 2 x USB 3.0 Type-A, 1 x USB 3.1 Type-C | HDR: HDR Xpert | Static Contrast Ratio: N/A | Colors: 1.07 Billion | Color Space Support: 95% DCI-P3 | Brightness: 550 cd / mm² | Response Time: 4 ms | Adaptive-Sync : AMD FreeSync

 Acer ProDesigner PE320QK is a great monitor, which is targeted towards designers, as the name suggests.
 This one of the latest monitors by Acer for professional users and provides amazing design, with extremely thin bezels on all four sides.
 Moreover, the sides and top of the monitor can be hooked up with hoods which will protect the screen from anti-glare and can also provide extra privacy.
-The stand of the monitor is not very stylish but does support all the four functions, however, the base could have been a bit bigger for a more stable setup.
+The stand of the monitor is not very stylish but does support all four functions, however, the base could have been a bit bigger for a more stable setup.

-The monitor features a 32-inch 4K IPS panel with a refresh rate of 60Hz and provides 1.07 Billion colors, thanks to the 10-bit color depth.
-The color support of this monitor matches that of the Asus ProArt and ViewSonic VP2785-4K, with covering 95% of DCI-P3 color space.
-The response time is better than most of the professional 4K monitors, at only 4ms and with the inclusion of FreeSync with LFC, this screen can be used as a gaming monitor too, if you use it with a high-end Windows PC, as the MacBook Pro will not be able to drive this monitor with smooth frame rates.
+The monitor features a 32-inch 4KIPS panel with a refresh rate of 60Hz and provides 1.07 Billion colors, thanks to the 10-bit color depth.
+The color support of this r matches that of the Asus ProArt and ViewSonic VP2785-4K, covering 95% of DCI-P3 color space.
+The response time is better than most of the professional 4K monitors, at only 4ms, and with the inclusion of FreeSync with LFC, this screen can be used as a gaming monitor too, if you use it with a high-end Windows PC, as the MacBook Pro will not be able to drive this monitor with smooth frame rates.
 Acer has implemented HDR Xpert technology in this monitor, which uses edge backlighting and is not as good as the 384-zone local dimming used in Asus PA32UC, although somewhat better than other HDR monitors.

 We recommend this monitor if you are not very serious about professional image and video editing, as this monitor does not provide uniformity compensation, although the uniformity level of the screen does not feel bad in any way.